4teamwork/ftw.geo/README.rst

 - Automatic geocoding of ``IGeoreferenceable`` content types via an ``IGeocodableLocation`` adapter
 - Caching of geocoding responses
-- Only trigger geocoding lookups if location related fields on the content type changed
+- Only trigger geocoding lookups if location related fields on the content item changed
 - Facilitate doing automatic geocoding based on location fields and still allow for manually setting custom coordinates